byu-oit-appdev/wabs-starter/starter/README.md

     - The `index.html` is the start page for your app.

+    - Has the official BYU `favicon.ico`.

 - The `server` directory:

     - This is where you place all of your server code.

     - This will be run with NodeJS.
 These files are not available to the browser.

     - The `index.js` file is the start script for the server.
+Take a look at this file and add/remove code as necessary.
+Avoid saving routes directly to this file.

     - Any routers you create should be placed in the `routers` sub directory.